cthoyt/cthoyt.github.io/_posts/2020/2020-04-25-how-to-code-with-me-flake8.md

 group python builtin packages, then 3rd party packages, then my packages.
 The `application-import-names` is a place to list what are your packages.

 Last is the `format` entry, which gives the nice colorful output.
-Copy paste this!
+Copy and paste this!
 I borrowed mine from [Scott Colby](https://github.com/scolby33).

 ---